TerriaJS/terriajs/Documentation/WorkingWithTerria/Extending-TerriaJS.md

-This page describes how to do some things that commonly need to be done when building an application on top of TerriaJS.
+# Extending TerriaJS

+Here are some of the common things you'll want to do to extend TerriaJS with new behaviour.

-# Add a catalog item to the initial catalog that is loaded at startup
+### Add a catalog item to the initial catalog that is loaded at startup

 The startup list of init files loaded in a TerriaJS application is specified in the `initializationUrls` property in a config file, typically called `config.json`, that is passed to the `Terria.start` function.
 If an item in `initializationUrls` ends with `.json`, it is assumed to be a relative or absolute URL to the init file.
 Otherwise, the init file URL is formed as `'init/' + item + '.json'`.

 To add an item to the catalog, the easiest thing to do is to find a similar item in the list and mirror yours after that.
 You can also find the complete list of catalog member "types" in [registerCatalogMembers.js](https://github.com/TerriaJS/terriajs/blob/master/lib/Models/registerCatalogMembers.js).
 The list of properties that are supported by a given catalog item type can be found in each view-model class's code (for example, [WebMapServiceCatalogItem](https://github.com/TerriaJS/terriajs/blob/master/src/Models/WebMapServiceCatalogItem.js)) and documentation (generated with `gulp docs`).

-# Find a item or group in the catalog
+### Find a item or group in the catalog

 The easiest way to find an item in the catalog is to use the `findFirstItemByName` method on `CatalogGroupViewModel`: